frootlab/rian/docs/glossary.rst

         :objects: For the domain type :class:`object` fields are identified by attribute names, and therefore required to be valid identifiers as specified in :PEP:`3131`.
-Additionally the functions in the module :mod:`nemoa.base.operator` accept the usage of dots, for the identification of arbitrary sub-objects within object hierarchies.
+Additionally the functions in the module :mod:`rian.base.operator` accept the usage of dots, for the identification of arbitrary sub-objects within object hierarchies.
         :mappings: For the domain type :class:`dict` (or any subclass of the :class:`Mapping class <collection.abs.Mapping>`) fields are
             identified by the keys of the mappings and therefore required to be :term:`hashable`.
-Additionally the functions in the module :mod:`nemoa.base.operator` require, that the field identifiers are not given by tuples.
+Additionally the functions in the module :mod:`rian.base.operator` require, that the field identifiers are not given by tuples.
         :sequences: For the domain type :class:`tuple` (or any subclass of the :class:`Sequence class <collection.abs.Sequence>`) the fields are